-The sequence that follows is suggested for full time students.
-Part time students will need more time to complete this program.
+The sequence that follows is suggested for full-time students.
+Part-time students will need more time to complete this program.
 Most program courses are offered online or in the evening.

-Fall Semester Spring Semester 15+ YEAR IHH 1100 IHH Elective or GenEd 3-4 IHH 2102 Fall Semester Spring Semester 2 nd YEAR CMST 1110/2215/22203 GenEd5 IHH 21003 IHH 21053 TOTAL 14 IHH 2101
+cours courses are offered offine of in the evening.
+Fall Semester Spring Semester 1st YEAR IHH 1100 IHH Elective or GenEd 3-4 IHH 2102 Fall Semester Spring Semester 2nd YEAR CMST 1110/2215/22203 GenEd IHH 2101 3 IHH 2103 3 IHH 2297 3 GenEd 7 TOTAL 16

-Course bas prerequisite - see course schedule or catalog description.
-Course requires Instructor permission.
+♦ Course has prerequisite - see course schedule or catalog description. ^ Course requires Instructor permission.